By James Harvey McClintock, 1916

 It is a curious and little appreciated fact that the miner is the scout of civilization.
 He braves the savage, the desert’s heat, the Arctic’s cold.
 Alone, he fearlessly penetrates regions wherein his foot is the first to tread.
 It was the pursuit of golden dreams that sustained the weary marches of the Spanish explorers of America.
 Thus it was with Arizona.
 Francisco Vazquez de Coronado’s quest, 400 years ago, was to find the gold of the Seven Cities of Cibola.
 Though the Spaniards found no gold, they found it elsewhere, and for centuries the greatest revenues of the Spanish Crown were from mines now included in Southern Arizona.
 The Spaniard mainly confined his operations to the valleys of Pimería Alta among peaceable Indian tribes.

-Though many of the people of Arizona for years, clung in affection to the 16-to-1 theory, it was a fact that the demonetization of silver really had little effect upon Arizona.
+Though many of the people of Arizona for years clung in affection to the 16-to-1 theory, it was a fact that the demonetization of silver really had little effect upon Arizona.
 Broadly stated, almost every silver mine within the territory had closed before silver had sunk below a dollar an ounce.
-The famous mines at McCracken, Tombstone, Silver King, Richmond Basin, Mack Morris and in the Bradshaw Mountains had about all been closed down and there remained very little exploration for silver outside of Mohave County.
+The famous mines at McCracken, Tombstone, Silver King, Richmond Basin, Mack Morris, and in the Bradshaw Mountains had all been closed down.
+There remained very little exploration for silver outside of Mohave County.

 Optimists Of The Hills

 The professional prospector of the Southwest is practically of the past.
 As a rule, he lived on a “grubstake” furnished by some gamblesome group of individuals in the town where the prospector made his headquarters.
 The law of such co-partnerships was definitely recognized.
-As a rule there was no very close agreement made between the parties; rarely was any contract put down in writing, but the unwritten law of the land was that the man who furnished the “grubstake” got a half interest in any location that was made by the prospector during the time when he fed upon “grub” furnished by his urban partner.
+As a rule, there was no very close agreement made between the parties; rarely was any contract put down in writing, but the unwritten law of the land was that the man who furnished the “grubstake” got a half interest in any location that the prospector made during the time when he fed upon “grub” furnished by his urban partner.
 It was rare indeed that such agreements were violated.
 The prospector nearly always kept the faith.
-The system came into Arizona from Nevada and California, where many of the fortunes realized by country storekeepers, saloonkeepers and gamblers came through modest “grub stakes” furnished some old prospector.
+The system came into Arizona from Nevada and California, where many of the fortunes realized by country storekeepers, saloonkeepers, and gamblers came through modest “grubstakes” furnished some old prospector.

 The prospector’s outfit was of the simplest, in keeping with his life and taste.
-There was always a burro, usually one that had had years of experience in the prospecting game, and that never strayed far from the camp, however transient it might be.
-Wonderful tales are told of these prospecting burros of old; they were fond of bacon rinds, and would always leave the sagebrush and catclaw, upon which they were supposed to thrive, to join the prospector in consuming the last of the baking powder biscuits.
+There was always a burro, usually, one that had had years of experience in the prospecting game and never strayed far from the camp, however transient it might be.
+Wonderful tales are told of these prospecting burros of old; they were fond of bacon rinds and would always leave the sagebrush and catclaw, upon which they were supposed to thrive, to join the prospector in consuming the last of the baking powder biscuits.

 The prospector of old was a man sustained by boundless faith and never-quenched hope.
 In reality, he was a gambler of the most pronounced type; every hill held for him the chance of a bonanza, and no rocky point was passed without an investigating tap from his hammer; every iron-stained dike had to be sampled in his gold pan.

 Most of the prospectors were overly sanguine; they fairly loaded themselves and their principals down with prospects, on which the annual assessment work would have cost far more than the value of the ground.
 Many a prospector boasted that he held some 100 claims.
-To have fulfilled the letter of the mining law, such a number of claims would have necessitated the expenditure of $10,000 in annual assessment work, yet the individual speaking might have assets on which could not have been worth even $10.
+To have fulfilled the letter of the mining law, several such claims would have necessitated the expenditure of $10,000 in annual assessment work.
+Yet, the individual speaking might have assets on which could not have been worth even $10.